dmitriibundin/jekyll-theme-chirpy/_posts/2020-05-07-uop-cache-miss-granularity.md

 The `USR` bit corresponds to user-space counters.
 A counter programmed with one of the `IA32_PERFEVTSEL`s can later be read from the corresponding `IA32_PMC` MSR.

-Most of the examples used in this article will be implemented as NASM macros which basically consist of a loop with iterations count specified in the `rdi` register.
+Most of the examples used in this article will be implemented as NASM macros which consist of a loop with iterations count specified in the `rdi` register.
 The iterations count used in the examples will be set to `1 << 31` which seems optimal in the sense of collecting counters and time spent on running the examples.
 Here is how the main program entry point look like:

 ```
 ITERATION_COUNT equ 1 << 31